Renier Meganck: Life

 Meganck was born in Brussels where he was baptised in the Church of Our Lady of the Chapel on 14 September 1637.
 His parents were Anton (Antoni) Meganck and Magdalena van Grimberghen.
 In 1656 he became a pupil of Leo van Heil in Brussels.
 Leo van Heil was a canvas painter and miniature painter as well as an architect.
 After completing his studies with van Heil, Meganck was recorded from 1661 to 1669 in Ghent where he became a master of the local Painter’s Guild in 1661.

 He traveled to Central Europe in the second half of the 1660s and no later than 1667.
-It is believed that around 1668-69 he was present in Kroměříž (now in the Czech Republic) (not far from Brno) were he worked on a series of landscapes for the Archbishop's castle.
+It is believed that around 1668-69 he was present in Kroměříž (now in the Czech Republic) (not far from Brno) where he worked on a series of landscapes for the Archbishop's castle.
 He was accompanied by another painter known by his last name Kegel, who may have been and assistant or apprentice.
 Meganck designed and partially painted a set of lunette-shaped landscapes, which are still in situ in the castle.

 Meganck is first recorded in Vienna in 1671 when he acted as a witness and sealed the last will of Franciscus van der Steen, a compatriot from Antwerp.
 Franciscus van der Steen was one of the many artists of the Southern Netherlands who had followed Archduke Leopold Wilhelm, the art loving governor of the Southern Netherlands, upon his return to Vienna in 1656.
 Franciscus van der Steen was principally active as a reproductive engraver.
 In Vienna Meganck likely first worked in the workshop of van der Steen.
 Van der Steen died in early 1672.

 In Vienna Meganck enjoyed high patronage.
 He was appointed painter to the Imperial court ('kaiserlicher Kammermaler').
 Karl Eusebius, the second Prince of Liechtenstein, became a prominent patron of Meganck.
 The prince is regarded as the founder of the renowned Liechtenstein collection, which forms the basis of the collection of the Liechtenstein Museum.
 Meganck did not only sell his own paintings to the Prince buy also acted as the Prince's agent in the purchase of works by other artists.
 It is known that Meganck arranged for the sale of four landscapes by the Dutch painter Hans de Jode to the Prince.

 Meganck died in Vienna on 27 November 1690.